Byline: Roberto

 6. Anti-Bacterial Quick Dry Towel

-Forget cotton towels.
-A good microfiber quick-dry towel does it all.
 It dries you off, cleans spills, and packs small.
-It’s soft, tough, and ready for whatever messes the road throws your way.
+It’s soft, tough, and ready for any messes the road throws your way.

 7. Under-Cabinet Produce Hammock

 Yes, a banana hammock, for your fruit.
-A produce net helps with air circulation, keeps food fresh longer, and saves counter space.
+A produce net helps with air flow, keeps food fresh longer, and saves counter space.
 Plus, it just looks good swinging gently while you drive through the desert.

 8. Cabinet Magnets